-Mr. Peyankov has been teaching acting at UIC since 2000, and accepted the position of Head of the Theatre Program in the fall of 2007.
-He has also taught at The Steppenwolf Summer School, Steppenwolf West, Act One Studio, and the University of Chicago He is a recipient of a 2002 Walter and Eva Fox Fellowship.
-He recently appeared in The Wheel at Steppenwolf theatre alongside Joan Allen and directed Russian Transport as part of the 2013-14 Steppenwolf Mainstage Season.
+Professor Peyankov has been teaching acting at UIC since 2000 and accepted the position of Head of the Theatre Program in the fall of 2007.
+He has also taught at the Steppenwolf Summer School, Steppenwolf West, Act One Studio, the University of Chicago, and Eolia Conservatory in Barcelona, Spain.
+He is a recipient of a 2002 Walter and Eva Fox Acting Fellowship and the first Distinguished Scholar Award awarded by the College of Architecture, Design and the Arts at UIC.